Manuel Manahan: Post-political career and death

 After leaving the Senate in 1967, Manahan served as chairman of the Cooperative Foundation of the Philippines and of the Philippine Rural Reconstruction Movement.
 He also served briefly as president of Tabacalera.
 Prior to the declaration of martial law in 1972, Manahan served as the executive vice-president of the Manila Times Publishing Corporation.
 Prior to his death, he served as chairman of the board of the College Assurance Plan and the CAP Pension Corporation.

 He Tried Returning To The Senate In The 1987 Philippine Senate election But Lost With 570,979 Votes as An Independent Candidate.

 Manahan was awarded with the Dona Aurora – Aragon Award for Peace and the "Lux in Domini" award of the Ateneo de Manila.
 He was also named "Ama ng Kooperatiba" (Father of the Cooperatives) by President Corazon Aquino.

-Manahan died due to heart failure on April 18, 1994, in Caba, La Union.
+Manahan died due to heart failure on May 18, 1994, in Caba, La Union.
 He was survived by his wife Constancia la Guardia, with whom he has ten children.

 Family and legacy

 After Manahan's death, a group of family members and friends established the Manuel P. Manahan Foundation in his honor in 2002.
 The foundation aims to provide integrated programs to enhance the living conditions of members of the marginalized society.
 His daughter in law, Maria Socorro "Muffet" Manahan, the Executive Director of the Manuel P. Manahan Foundation, was a candidate for the Philippine Senate representing the Partido Federal ng Pilipinas in the 2019 elections.

-His brother, Constantino P. Manhan, was a medical doctor specializing in obstetrics and was a founder of the Makati Medical Center, and his sister-in-law Elvira Ledesma Manahan (Constantino's wife) was an actress and television talk show host.
+His brother, Constantino P. Manahan, was a medical doctor specializing in obstetrics and was a founder of the Makati Medical Center, and his sister-in-law Elvira Ledesma Manahan (Constantino's wife) was an actress and television talk show host.
 His nephews, Johnny Manahan is a television personality, Joey Manahan, is a politician in Hawaii and Philip Manahan, is a public servant in the Department of the Interior and Local Government.
+Benjamin Manahan Jr., is the Regional Director for the Department of Tourism.